Lewisham Council Homepage Skip navigation

 When carrying out any building work, maintenance or removal of any part of a property which is adjacent to the public highway (road, pavement or rear lane), the safety of all users of the highway must be paramount.

 This is achieved by providing safe areas at ground level or a platform at high level.
-When it is necessary to place hoardings on the highway around the place of work or scaffolding, permission is necessary and can be obtained from the Council, on completion of a form together with a sketch.
+When it is necessary to place hoardings on the highway around the place of work or scaffolding, permission is necessary and can be obtained from the Council.
 Once permission has been granted, the conditions attached to the licence must be carefully read and kept to at all times.

 A scaffolding or hoarding licence request should be completed at least five days prior to when the licence is required to commence.